jordan-barrett-jm/property-eye-ja-metadata/about.md

 ### Complaints and Feedback

 For all complaints, you can write up a thoughtful, emotive, and heartfelt draft in Google Docs using Times New Roman 12pt font.
 Double-spaced if you would kindly.
-You can direct those well-crafted complaints to your recycling bin and can expect an immediate response as seratonin is released and your stress levels fall.
+You can direct those well-crafted complaints to your recycling bin and can expect an immediate response as your cortisol levels plummet and dopamine releases.

 For constructive feedback, which is **welcome** you can email me (Jordan) personally at the email address below:
 ![image](https://github.com/user-attachments/assets/9aec2850-cd7e-43db-ab43-3f630608f95e)